 Stop the Surge

 You can’t actually prevent the surge that often happens during a storm, but you can shield your heating and air conditioning equipment from it.
 Install a high-quality surge protector where any large appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s an increase in the line voltage.
 This will help protect the electrical components in your heating and cooling equipment that the power surge could damage.
 Be sure never to touch any electrical components, and request a technician’s help if you are not comfortable using surge protectors properly.

 Your family and you need to find shelter first and foremost, but if time allows, shut down your heating and cooling system and cover the outside system with a tarp.
 Before turning your system back on after the storm, be sure to remove the tarp and get rid of any debris.

 This, Too, Shall Pass

 Once the storm is over, be sure the system is safe before turning your heating and cooling system back on.
 First, verify there are no signs of damage and clean any debris from around the equipment.
 Try to examine and verify there is no apparent harm to any of the refrigerant or electrical lines running from your air conditioning system.
 Call 315-313-6531 for a system inspection if appears there has been any damage or flooding to the system.
 Once you’ve had the equipment inspected by a professional to ensure safe operation, turn the heating and air conditioning system back on immediately to help dry the home and restrict mold from getting into your system or ductwork.

-If your system has had any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Falso Service Experts and learn about our Ultimate Protection Plan to help keep your heating and air conditioning system in working order through all the seasons.
+If your system has had any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Falso Service Experts and learn about our membership options to help keep your heating and air conditioning system in working order through all the seasons.